dankamongmen/notcurses/README.md

 insignificant in comparison with ours.
-But the amazing growth of our techniques, the adaptability and precision they have attained, the ideas and habits they are creating, make it a certainty that _profound changes are impending in the ancient craft of the Beautiful_.”
+But the amazing growth of our techniques, the adaptability and precision they have attained, the ideas and habits they are creating, make it a certainty that _profound changes are impending in the ancient craft of the Beautiful_.” —Paul Valéry